kammitama5/kammitama5.github.io/_posts/2017-10-5-Thursday-October-5th.md

 ## JS issues ... why PureScript

-- JS had for Phil, and inability to reason about code
+- JS had for Phil, an inability to reason about code
 - scaling up/ getting up to speed with a large code-base is often difficult
 - PureScript produces minimal and easily readable JS
 - it doesn't contain bloated libraries; you use more of only what you need